General Archive of the Indies

 A Recommendable Visit

-The Archive of the Indies is basically made up of documentation in countless folders, but it is an emblematic building steeped in history that's free to enter and does not take up that much time, so it is definitely worth a visit.
+The Archive of the Indies in Seville is basically made up of documentation in countless folders, but it is an emblematic building steeped in history that's free to enter and does not take up that much time, so it is definitely worth a visit.

 Tuesday - Saturday: from 9:30 am to 4:45 pm.